britishninja47/Samurai-Code/README.md

 # Samurai-Code
 My first TWO-PLAYER fighting game for the PC/Mac.
 Since this is my first game i want try and keep it as simple as possible, so grab a friend and fight till the end!
 Thanks to LuizMelo on itch for the sprites I used for this game and Ansimuz for the amazing futuristic 8-bit background!!
+(BUGZ WILL BE FIXED SOON WITH MORE TO COME)

 - 2 Characters to play as Zen or D-Knight
 - 1 attack button (more coming soon)